wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support
-* webp support
 * jpegmini server integration for cloud users
-* If you would like to help translate this plugin in your language, post a thread on the support forums.
+* If you would like to help translate this plugin in your language, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

+= 1.9.4 =
+* added: webp generation
+* fixed: some settings not being validated properly for multi-site
+* added: up to 30 second retry when bulk optimize is interrupted

 = 1.9.3 =
 * added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool